 Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

-What is the accompanying support model implemented with Takara Standard?
+What is the collaborative support program with Takara Standard?

 Shinji Takatsuki